Totto-Chan: The Little Girl at the Window: Related works

 Kuroyanagi founded the Totto-chan Foundation, which professionally trains deaf actors to bring live theater to the deaf community.

 In 1999, Kuroyanagi published her book Totto-Chan's Children: A Goodwill Journey to the Children of the World, about her travels around the world on her humanitarian mission as a UNICEF Goodwill Ambassador.

 An orchestral interpretation of the work was written by Japanese composer Akihiro Komori, which was released as a record.

 An anime film adaptation was announced on March 20, 2023.
-It will be produced by Shin-Ei Animation and directed by Shinnosuke Yakuwa, with Yakuwa and Yosuke Suzuki writing the scripts, and Shizue Kaneko designing the characters.
-It it scheduled to be released in Q4 2023.
+It was produced by Shin-Ei Animation and directed by Shinnosuke Yakuwa, with Yakuwa and Yosuke Suzuki writing the scripts, Shizue Kaneko designing the characters, and Yuji Nomi composing the soundtrack.
+It was released on December 8, 2023.